 The company has entered into a Loan Agreement with Trepang Services Pty Ltd. The amount of the loan facility is \$5,000,000.
-As at the reporting date the loan facility had not been drawn.
+The loan facility had been drawn on 26 March 2018.
 The terms of the loan are set out at Note 19.

 Consolidated

+2018 201 2017

-2017 \$ 2016 \$
+\$ \$

 Non-current loans receivable:

-Mr. Peter Ziegler 121,500 121,500

 Mr. Paul Byrne 165,848 165,848

 Mr. Paul Ingram 264,500 264,500

 Mr. Kevin Mischewski 28,950 28,950

+Mr. Peter Ziegler (resigned on 31 May 2018) 121,500 121,500

 The company has previously issued ordinary shares to key management personnel in accordance with the Company's Officers, Executives, Consultants and Employee Share Plan.
 The terms of the plan enabled the company to fund the purchase by way of limited-recourse loans repayable from future dividends or out of proceeds when the allotted shares are sold.
 Collateral is held by way of security over the shares issued.
 The shares are subject to a trading lock preventing disposal of the shares prior to the respective holders making suitable arrangements for repayment of any outstanding amounts payable on the associated loans.
 Interest is not payable.
+All loan recipients are now former executives or directors of the consolidated entity.